 cd /Library/WebServer/Documents/ tar -xvf ~/Downloads/phpMyAdmin-220.127.116.11-english.tar.gz mv phpMyAdmin-18.104.22.168-english/ phpmyadmin cd phpmyadmin mv config.sample.inc.php config.inc.php

 A local development environment is a mandatory part of the Software Development Process.
-Given the ease at which you can install Apache, PHP, and MySQL on Mac OS X there really no excuse.
+Given the ease at which you can install Apache, PHP, and MySQL on Mac OS X there really is no excuse.